Gunkslinger/wxAlarmClock/README.md

 There is not installation script yet, but just mkdir ~/.config/wxAlarcmClock and copy wxAlarmClock.json and Alarms.json into it.

-All code written by me in this repo is in the public domain.

 The wxAlarmClock.json file is still very primitive.
 The only counter-intuitive item is "volume" This controls the volume of the alarm when it plays.
 It is a percentage of the maximum volume